Management of type 2 diabetes includes:

 Signs of trouble

-Because so many factors can affect your blood sugar, problems sometimes arise.
-These conditions require immediate care, because if left untreated, seizures and loss of consciousness (coma) can occur.
+Because so many factors can affect your blood sugar, problems sometimes arise that require immediate care, such as:

 - High blood sugar (hyperglycemia).
 Your blood sugar level can rise for many reasons, including eating too much, being sick or not taking enough glucose-lowering medication.
 Check your blood sugar level often, and watch for signs and symptoms of high blood sugar — frequent urination, increased thirst, dry mouth, blurred vision, fatigue and nausea.
 If you have hyperglycemia, you'll need to adjust your meal plan, medications or both.

-- Low blood sugar (hypoglycemia).
-If your blood sugar level drops below your target range, it's known as low blood sugar.
-Your blood sugar level can drop for many reasons, including skipping a meal and getting more physical activity than normal.
-However, low blood sugar is most likely if you take glucose-lowering medications that promote the secretion of insulin or if you're taking insulin.
+Low blood sugar (hypoglycemia).
+If your blood sugar level drops below your target range, it's known as low blood sugar (hypoglycemia).
+Your blood sugar level can drop for many reasons, including skipping a meal or getting more physical activity than normal.
+Low blood sugar is most likely if you take glucose-lowering medications that promote the secretion of insulin or if you're taking insulin.

 Check your blood sugar level regularly, and watch for signs and symptoms of low blood sugar — sweating, shakiness, weakness, hunger, dizziness, headache, blurred vision, heart palpitations, slurred speech, drowsiness, confusion and seizures.